Population served: Patients, caregivers, health professionals

 Population served: Anyone needing information on myeloma, including patients, caregivers and health professionals

-- Offers disease and treatment information via toll free number and publications
+- Offers disease and treatment information via toll free number and publications in multiple languages

 - Makes referrals to support groups and hosts an on-line support group